onzfonz/comp227/src/content/6/en/part6b.md

   },
 ]

-const noteReducer = (state = initialState, action) => {
+const taskReducer = (state = initialState, action) => {
   // ...
 }

 // ...
-export default noteReducer
+export default taskReducer
 ```

 ### Store with complex state

-Let's implement filtering for the notes that are displayed to the user.
+Let's implement filtering for the tasks that are displayed to the user.
 The user interface for the filters will be implemented with [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio):

 ![browser with important/not radio buttons and list](../../images/6/01e.png)